Jury begins deliberations in trial of former Spokane Police officer charged with rape

 Nathan Nash, 39, is charged with multiple counts of rape, along with unlawful imprisonment, stemming from two separate attacks in 2019 reported by two women.
 Nash has repeatedly denied assaulting both women.

-A now 41-year-old woman testified last week, that Nash returned to her home the day after he responded to her report of her neighbor physically assaulting her.
+A now 41-year-old woman testified last week that Nash returned to her home the day after he responded to her report that a neighbor had physically assaulted her.

 Nash called and told the woman to wear a dress so he could look at and photograph her bruises, she testified.
 A fellow officer testified that it was a corporal's job to photograph injuries not the job of a patrol officer.